Datavault-UK/automate-dv-docs/docs/migration_guides.md

 ### Changes

-The `sat()` macro has finally had its limitations removed and should be more performance and robust against loading intraday/multi-batch data.
+The `sat()` macro has finally had its limitations removed and should be more performant and robust against loading intraday/multi-batch data.
 See the updated [loading docs](./best_practises/loading.md#satellites) for more details on how this works.

 #### What does this mean for me?